wirtes/alcast-artwork/README.md

 `covers.html` is a self-contained artwork wall that pulls album cover images from Mastodon playlist accounts and fills the browser window with a responsive tiled grid.

 The page is designed for passive display use.
-It continuously refreshes, redraws the wall with animation, and shows hover text pulled from the related Mastodon post.
+It continuously checks for new posts and redraws the wall with animation when a new post has been made with an image of an album cover.
+If no album art is attached the the playlist post, nothing is displayed.
+If this is actively being used for playlist navigation, I can be talked into putting a placeholder image in for those cases.
+But it would be less beautiful.

 ## URL Parameters